JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 #### Date Intervals {#sec:dates_intervals}

-One nice thing about `Dates` module is that we can also easily construct date and time intervals.
+One nice thing about `Dates` module is that we can also easily construct **date and time intervals**.
 Julia is clever enough to not have to define the whole interval types and operations that we covered in @sec:ranges.
-It just extends the functions and operations defined for `UnitRange` to `Date`'s types.
+It just extends the functions and operations defined for range to `Date`'s types.
 This is known as multiple dispatch and we already covered this in *Why Julia?*(@sec:why_julia).

 For example suppose you want to create a `Day` interval.